spicysomtam/k3s-aws-cluster/README.md

 * Specify the EC2 instance types for master and agents.
 * Masters to use a shared RDS mysql instance.
 * Ability to specify RDS instance type.
+* Ability to choose between mysql community (default) and aurora mysql.
+With aurora you specify the number of instances (default 2; 1 reader and 1 writer).
+Aurora allows a high performant and resilient db for production deployments.
 * Not have any excess baggage like rancher install, deploy apps; you can create these after a cluster is deployed via terraform (terraform modules?) or other means.
 * Above features allow you to deploy clusters of many different sizes.
 Much flexibility.
 * You can increase the number of agent nodes and re-run `terraform apply` to deploy more workers when a cluster needs more capacity.